Hammarby Fotboll: 2015–: Top-flight comeback and cup title

 The club fared much better in 2018 under the reign of new manager Stefan Billborn, finishing 4th in the league.
 In 2019, Hammarby started the league play in a mediocre fashion, but made a strong finish to the season (with eight straight wins in the final eight games of the season) and ultimately finished 3rd in Allsvenskan.
 This meant that the club qualified for the 2020–21 UEFA Europa League, their first continental competition in over ten years.

 Hammarby IF won the 2020–21 Svenska Cupen, their first title in the main domestic cup, through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.
 On 11 June 2021, Hammarby decided to terminate manager Stefan Billborn's contract, with the club placed 8th in the 2021 Allsvenskan table after eight rounds.
 On 13 June, Miloš Milojević, most recently an assistant at Red Star Belgrade, was appointed new head coach.
 Under the leadership of Milojević, Hammarby nearly reached the group stages of the first edition of the UEFA Conference League, only being defeated on penalties by FC Basel in the playoff.
 Nevertheless, Milojević was fired following the conclusion of the 2021 Allsvenskan, and Martí Cifuentes was hired as head coach in January 2022.

 Cifuentes led the club to a 3rd-place finish in the 2022 Allsvenskan.
 On 30 October 2023, with two fixtures left of the 2023 season, he left the club for Queens Park Rangers.
 Hammarby ended the season in 7th place.

+On 14 December 2023, Kim Hellberg was announced as the new head coach of Hammarby IF, signing a three-year contract.
+He led the club to consecutive second-place finishes in the league.
+On 24 November 2025, Hellberg was appointed head coach of EFL Championship club Middlesbrough, with the club reportedly paying around £250,000 in compensation to release him from his contract at Hammarby.